Workforce Development

 Summer Youth Work Experience

-The Summer Youth Work Experience (SYWE) is a program that gives individuals (aged from 14 through 21 years old) an opportunity to identify several vocational areas of interest; possess a general understanding of the job-seeking process; the ability to meet employer’s expectations as far as quality and quantity of work, work behaviors, etc.; build upon communication and interpersonal skills; and/or address other potential vocational barriers.
+Summer Youth Work Experience (SYWE) is a program that gives individuals (ages 14-21) an opportunity to identify several vocational areas of interest, gain a general understanding of the job-seeking process, meet employers’ expectations as far as quality and quantity of work, work behaviors, etc., build upon communication and interpersonal skills, and/or address other potential vocational barriers.

-SYWE can be at any Goodwill location and in the community.
-SYWE services may be provided on a 1:1 basis to accommodate disability-related needs or based on a specific employment outcome identified by the referral source.
+SYWE will take place at various employment locations in the community.
+SYWE services are based on specific employment outcomes identified by the referral source.
 While youth are participating in the program, they earn minimum wage.

 Individuals interested in this program must be referred by Opportunities for Ohioans with Disabilities.
 To reach their website, click here.